Deriving the non-perturbative gravitational dual of quantum Liouville theory from BCFT operator algebra: Introduction

-To understand this framework developed in \cite{Hung:2019bnq,Chen:2022wvy,Cheng:2023kxh,Brehm:2021wev}, it is shown that the path-integral of RCFTs can be discretised into triangles.
-These triangles which are conformally related to three point functions of boundary changing operators in the upper-half-plane can be glued together using standard gluing methods in CFT.
+In the framework developed in \cite{Hung:2019bnq,Chen:2022wvy,Cheng:2023kxh,Brehm:2021wev}, it is shown that the path-integral of RCFTs can be discretised into a network of triangles.
+These triangles, which are conformally related to three point functions of boundary changing operators in the upper-half-plane, can be glued together using standard gluing methods in BCFT\cite{Cardy:2004hm}.
 After they are glued together, the path-integral would be left with tiny holes at each vertex of the triangulation, with a conformal boundary condition fixed at each hole.
 The new ingredient is to make use of the so called ``entanglement brane boundary condition '' \cite{Hung:2019bnq} -- it is not a single local boundary condition, but a weighted sum of Cardy boundary conditions -- to close these holes in a way explicitly preserving all the topological symmetries of the theory \cite{Brehm:2021wev}.
 These boundaries are thus {\it shrinkable} and we will in the following call it instead the shrinkable boundary.
 The discretization essentially turns the CFT path-integral on arbitrary manifolds into a state-sum.
-Since these holes heal when they are sent to zero size, the resultant state-sum is independent of the initial triangulation in this limit.
-The methodology has been illustrated numerically in the Ising model to converge quickly even when only a few descendants are kept when gluing the triangles together \cite{Cheng:2023kxh}.
+Since these holes heal when they are sent to zero size, the resultant state-sum is independent of the initial triangulation.
+The methodology has been illustrated numerically in 2D minimal models to converge quickly even when only a few descendants are kept when gluing the triangles together \cite{Cheng:2023kxh}.